Isabella Whitney: Early life

 Isabella Whitney was born in Cheshire, England.
-Her father, Geoffrey, was brother to Sir Robert Whitney, their family being the Cheshire branch of the influential Whitney family based in Clifford, Gorsington, Icomb and Castleton.
-At the time of her birth, her family were living at Coole Pilate in the parish of Acton, near Nantwich though the family moved in 1558 when her father took a lease of a farm at Ryles Green, Audlem.
+Her father, Geoffrey, was brother to Sir Robert Whitney, and their family was the Cheshire branch of the influential Whitney family, based in Clifford, Gorsington, Icomb and Castleton.
+At the time of her birth, her family were living at Coole Pilate in the parish of Acton, near Nantwich, though the family moved in 1558 when her father took a lease of a farm at Ryles Green, Audlem.
 Isabella Whitney was the second child, having an older brother, Geoffrey, four sisters - Anne, Margery, Mary and Dorothea - and a younger brother, Brooke.
 George Mainwaring, who is mentioned in A Sweet Nosegay and came from a prominent household in England, was a childhood friend of hers.
-Her brother, Geoffrey Whitney (named after their father), was a notable author of the time whose works include A Choice of Emblemes and other Devises (1586).
+Her brother, Geoffrey Whitney (named after their father), was a notable author of the time, whose works include A Choice of Emblemes and other Devises (1586).
 Geoffrey died in 1601 without a spouse.

 Personal life

-Whitney lived and worked in London until 1573 when she lost her position under the mistress she was serving and became unemployed.
+Whitney lived and worked in London until 1573, when she lost her position under the mistress she was serving and became unemployed.
 The reason behind the loss of her employment is assumed to be due to slander as evidenced in A Sweet Nosegay.
-She resided in Abchurch Lane while she continued to write but, financially, she could not stay there for long.
-Throughout her work, it is evident that she reached out to friends and family for support, but none could do so.
+She lived in Abchurch Lane while she continued to write but her finances did not allow her to stay there for long.
+There is evidence that she reached out to friends and family for support, but they were unwilling or unable to supply it.
 Unable to support herself, she returned to the family home in Ryles Green.
 The Wilkersley court records for 1576 show her father being fined for the fact that his unmarried daughters, Dorothea and Isabella, were both pregnant.
-Isabella’s child, a girl, was baptised in September of that year in Audlem but there is no further reference to her.
-Sometime around 1580 she married the physician of Audlem, Richard Eldershaw, a Catholic who was several times fined for non-attendance at church.
+Isabella’s child, a girl, was baptised in September of that year in Audlem, but there is no further reference to her.
+Sometime around 1580, she married the physician of Audlem, Richard Eldershaw, a Catholic who was several times fined for non-attendance at church.
 In 1600 he was fined the sum of £240 at a time when a rural labourer would expect to earn £40-£60 a year.
 Perhaps this is why Whitney saw the benefit of using her contacts in the publishing world to make a little extra money around this time.
 They had two children: Marie and Edmund.
-Sister Eldershae is mentioned in her brother’s will of 1601 as are her children and her husband, Richard.
-Dorothea is not mentioned in this Will so it must be assumed that she predeceased her brother.
-Geffrey left his sister, Isabella, a quantity of silver – a bequest perhaps recognising her lamentable financial situation and the affection between the two siblings.
-Isabella surfaces again in 1624 when her other brother, Brooke, a successful lawyer in London, makes his Will and dies.
-There is no mention of Richard Eldershaw; he has presumably died since 1601.
-By this time Isabella would have been in her seventies.
-No record of her death has so far surfaced though her children are shown living in Stafford as adults.
+'Sister Eldershae' is mentioned in her brother’s will of 1601, as are Isabella's children and her husband, Richard.
+Dorothea is not mentioned in this will, so it is possible that she predeceased her brother.
+Geoffrey left his sister, Isabella, a quantity of silver.
+Isabella surfaces again in 1624, when her other brother, Brooke, a successful lawyer in London, makes his will and dies.
+There is no mention of Richard Eldershaw, suggesting he might have died.
+By this time, Isabella would have been in her seventies.
+No record of her death has so far surfaced, though her children are documented as living in Stafford as adults.